Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Main result and discussion

-Before moving to the proofs, we describe the reach of our tools in the trained neural network setting.
-While the STFE property may seem restrictive, a large portion of the most commonly used activation functions satisfies this property: as mentioned earlier, all convex and S-shaped activations satisfy it, which was already exploited for differentiable S-shaped activations in \cite{wilhelm2023convex}.
+\paragraph{Reach of Theorem \ref{thm:main}.} While the STFE property may seem restrictive, a large portion of the most commonly used activation functions in deep learning satisfy it.
+In particular, all convex and S-shaped activations.
+In Table \ref{table:activations} of Appendix \ref{app:list}, we list common activations of these types.